SkyStef's aviation page

 Photo: collection Skystef

 Description: this factory fresh Cessna (build by Reims) was registered on April 1 1966 to Sotramat based at Brussels Airport who was the Benelux importer of Cessna airframes at that time.
 A couple months later, on July 26, it migrated to the Vlaamse Luchtvaartbond based at Antwerp airport.
 This club was established on March 3 1966 as flying school, air baptisements, bannertowing and aerial photography.
-On September 24 1966 their operations did start when this airframe was unveiled to the public (together with three other Cessna's) in a ceremony held at Antwerp airport.
+On September 24 1966 their operations did start when this airframe was unveiled to the public (together with two other Cessna's OO-VLA & OO-VTB and a Mooney 20 "OO-VLB") in a ceremony held at Antwerp airport.
 Here seen a couple of years later carrying a tiny tail logo and below the registration small "Vlaamse Luchtvaartbond" titles, baptised "Blauwvoet".

 Date: 19/06/1974